Arriving at the Port of Entry in the United States

 An admissions letter from the school or other proof you are a student

-Present all these documents to the
+Present all of these documents to the

 Customs and Border Protection (CBP) officer, who will decide whether you may enter the United States.
 If the CBP officer admits you into the United States, that officer then will issue you an electronic